 Activities such as a visit to the Tent Embassy and the National Tree Arboretum opened the eyes of many girls to issues of national significance.
 An early morning visit to the Tent Embassy was particularly memorable with some of the girls being disarmed by the kindness of the keepers of the embassy and moved by the stillness they felt during the smoking ceremony held for them.
 At the Tree Arboretum, girls learnt of the sustainability objectives of this tree sanctuary and saw the myriad of foreign and home-grown dignitaries who had planted trees on the hills for future generations.
 Some groups were also able to take in an amazing sunset from the hills of the Arboretum on day two which is a ritual for Canberrans!
 The girls were in awe as the red sun descended behind the Brindabella ranges – a stunning sight.

-These types of learning experiences are just a small snapshot of the value of experiential learning that took place on this trip.
-Being able to absorb these pieces of information through talking to guides and listening and observing their surrounding intently, showed the girls that some of the best learning can often take place outside the walls of the classroom.
+These types of experiences are just a small snapshot of the valuable experiential learning that took place on this trip.
+Being able to absorb these experiences through talking to guides and listening and observing their surroundings intently, showed the girls that learning can also take place outside the walls of the classroom.